 - ELECTRONIC DEVICES: It is rude and inconsiderate to use electronic devices such as Ipods, Ipads, blackberries, etc. during class.
 Therefore, their use during class is prohibited.
 Also, please turn off all cell phones and put them away upon coming into class.
 If I catch you texting in class, I will simply ask you to leave.
 Furthermore, if a cell phone is activated during an exam, the owner will have a ten percentage point penalty assessed to his/her exam score due to the disturbance caused to the other class members.
-(Note: this policy also applies to any other noise-making device.) - EMAIL CORRESPONDENCES: Please use only your "@kent.edu email" for all correspondences.
-Remember to use complete sentences and identify yourself as well as the class in which you are enrolled. - ACADEMIC HONESTY: All work you turn in must be your own.
-Cheating will not be tolerated, and those found guilty will face the highest disciplinary action. - STUDENTS WITH DISABILITIES: University policy 3-01.3 requires that students with disabilities be provided reasonable accommodations to ensure their equal access to course content.
+(Note: this policy also applies to any other noise-making device.) - STUDENTS WITH DISABILITIES: University policy 3-01.3 requires that students with disabilities be provided reasonable accommodations to ensure their equal access to course content.
 If you have a documented disability and require accommodations, please contact the instructor at the beginning of the semester to make arrangements for necessary classroom adjustments.
-Please note, you must first verify your eligibility for these through Robert Brindley, Coordinator, Academic Services, in Room A104 or at 330-339-3391 Ext.
-47433. - CLASS CANCELLATIONS: In case of a class cancellation, check your "@kent.edu" email account for an email from me notifying you of any homework or exam post-ponements.

-NOTE: This syllabus is subject to change with notice.
+Please note, you must first verify your eligibility for these through Robert Brindley, Coordinator, Academic Services, in the Academic Learning Commons or at 330-339-3391 Ext.
+47433. - CLASS CANCELLATIONS: In case of a class cancellation, check your "@kent.edu" email account for an email from me notifying you of any homework or exam postponements. - NOTE: This syllabus is subject to change with notice.